Increase Productivity with Long-Term Virtual Assistants

 The Rise of Virtual Assistants

 There has been a sharp uptick in the use of virtual assistants to bridge the gap between in-house executive assistants and all the administrative tasks executives face.
-Collaboration technology has made colocation far less necessary, and there are thousands of workers in remote geographies eager to work directly with US executives.
+Collaboration technology has made colocation far less necessary, and thousands of workers in remote geographies are eager to work directly with US executives.

 Most virtual assistants work as freelancers or independent contractors.
 They work part-time and you hire them directly or through an agency or website.
 The market grew by 41 percent in 2020 as remote work became the norm.
 But there are risks with this approach that are like hiring an in-house assistant: